 Preliminary Questions Circle YES or NO A. Have conditions in or adjacent to the ignition unit changed, (for example: drought conditions or fuel loadings), which were not considered in the prescription development?
-If NO proceed with the Go/NO-GO Checklist below, if YES go to item B. YES NO B. Has the prescribed fire plan been reviewed and an amendment been approved; or has it been determined that no amendment is necessary?
-If YES, proceed with checklist below.
-YES NO GO/NO-GO Checklist Circle YES or NO Have ALL permits and clearances been obtained?
+YES NO If NO proceed with the Go/NO-GO Checklist below, if YES go to item B. B. Has the prescribed fire plan been reviewed and an amendment been approved; or has it been determined that no amendment is necessary?
+If YES , proceed with checklist below.
+YES NO GO/NO-GO Checklist Circle YE S or NO Have ALL permits and clearances been obtained?
 YES NO Have ALL the required notifications been made?
-YES NO Have ALL the pre-burn considerations and preparation work YES NO identified in the prescribed fire plan been completed or addressed Have ALL required current and projected fire weather forecast been obtained and are they favorable?
+YES NO Have ALL the pre-burn considerations and preparation work identified in the prescribed fire plan been completed or addressed YES NO Have ALL required current and projected fire weather forecast been obtained and are they favorable?
 YES NO Are ALL prescription parameters met?
 YES NO Are ALL smoke management specifications met?
 YES NO Are ALL planned operations personnel and equipment on-site, available and operational?
 YES NO Has the availability of contingency resources applicable to today's implementation been checked and are they available?
 YES NO Have ALL personnel been briefed on the project objectives, their assignment, safety hazards, escape routes, and safety zones?
-YES NO If all the questions were answered " YES " proceed with a test fire.
-Document the current conditions, location and results.
-If any questions were answered " NO ", DO NOT proceed with the test fire: Implementation is not allowed.
-After evaluating the test fire, in your judgment can the prescribed fire be carried out according tothe prescribed fire plan and will it meet the planned objective?Circle: YES or NO
+YES NO f all the questions were answered " YES " proceed with a test fire.
+Document the conditions, location and results.
+If any questions were answered " NO ", DO NO est fire: Implementation is not allowed. th the After evaluating the test fire, in your judgment can the prescribed fire be carried he prescribed fire plan and will it meet the planned objective? ed out accord YES or NO ling to

-Burn Boss Signature: Date: •
+Burn Boss Signature: Date: